What Are the Penalties for Medicare Fraud in Ohio?

 Medicare Fraud as a federal crime is regulated in 18 U.S.C.
 1347.
 Pursuant to this statute, a person is guilty of health care fraud in Ohio federal court if the government prosecutors can prove beyond a reasonable doubt that the following mandatory elements are met:

 - The defendant knowingly and willfully executed or attempted to execute a scheme to defraud a health care benefit program or obtain money or property from a health care benefit program by means of false or fraudulent pretenses, representations, or promises;

 - The defendant executed or attempted to execute the scheme or plan in connection with the delivery or payment of benefits, items or services under the health care benefit program; and

 - The defendant acted with the intent to defraud the health care benefit program.

 Because health care fraud and Medicare fraud are federal offenses, violations are typically investigated by Ohio-based federal law enforcement agencies such as the Federal Bureau of Investigation (FBI), the Office of Inspector General (OIG), the Ohio Medicaid Fraud Control Unit (MFCU), and prosecuted by Assistant United States Attorneys from the U.S. Attorney’s Office in Cleveland, Columbus, Akron, or Cincinnati.

-What Are the Penalties for Criminal Medicare Fraud in Ohio?
+What Are the Penalties for Criminal Medicare Fraud or Medical Billing Fraud in Ohio?

 Federal prosecutors in Ohio are aggressively targeting health care business owners and physicians licensed to practice in Ohio in a variety of federal criminal health care fraud cases involving Medicare Fraud, Medicaid Fraud, illegal kickbacks, and opioid prescriptions.
 The following real-life examples demonstrate the dimension health care fraud enforcement has reached in Columbus, Cincinnati, and Cleveland, and Akron.